Tanto-Moroha/project-pixel-art-maker/README.md

 ## History of project

-Pixel Art Maker Project is a part of Udacity's Front End Developer Nanodegree program.
+Pixel Art Maker Project is a part of Udacity Front-End Nanodegree Program (know also as FEND).
 Check at [Udacity](https://www.udacity.com).

 ## Point of start